andyvand/sy201/README.md

 Tool_Name | Purpose
 :---------| :------
 `utils` | This is a directory you can use as a template to create your own custom Python library functions.
-The included filed (`__init__.py`) must remain in the directory when you use it.
+The included file (`__init__.py`) must remain in the directory when you use it.
 Copy the directory to a location of your choosing using: `cp -R ~/repo201/tools/utils .` (where "`.`" is your current working directory).
 `bashrc.txt` | This bashrc file tunes up the look and behavior of your Linux terminal windows.
 To install it, open a terminal window and type: <font face="Courier New"><h4>cp ~/repo201/tools/bashrc.txt ~/.bashrc</h4></font> If you receive a message asking to overwrite the existing `.bashrc` file, type "y", followed by return.
 Close and reopen any existing terminal windows and the changes will take effect.

 [Contents](#top)